megatron-lucy/megatron-lucy/README.md

 - 🌱 Hi, I’m @megatron-lucy
-- 🌱 I’m currently learning linux
+- 🌱 I’m currently learning all
-- 🌱 I’m interested in bash
+- 🌱 I’m interested in converting "Hello world!\n" to stdout program utility to @utility as 10,746,999 length list
 - 🌱 I’m looking to collaborate on every type repository issue including feature requests
 - 💞️ How to reach me is: